Code-Institute-Submissions/VeronicaLourens-rock-paper-scissors/README.md

 Some of the page content are hidden when the page loaded.
 The hidden content would be displayed after user interacts with the page by clicking the buttons.
 The audio sound is muted by default.
 There is a sound toggle icon to toggle the audio sound.

-The site is responsive accordingly with the different media screen sizes from 320px up to 4000px.
+The website is created using **mobile-first design approach** and added media queries for the larger media screens.
+It is responsive accordingly on the different sizes of media screens from 320px up to 4000px.

 [Back to top](#rock-paper-scissors)